 Additionally, homeowners pay real property tax – it’s a mandatory annual municipal tax.
-The amount is calculated by multiplying the assessed value of the property with the real property tax rate and the municipal multiplier.
+The amount is calculated by multiplying the property’s assessed value with the real property tax rate and the municipal multiplier.
 On average real property tax varies between 0,26% and 1% of the value.

-In the US, property taxes are imposed by most states and are based on the fair market value of the property.
-Property tax varies widely with average rates ranging from 0,18% to 1,89% of a property’s value depending on the state.
+In the US, most states impose property taxes and are based on the fair market value of the property.
+Property tax varies widely, with average rates ranging from 0,18% to 1,89% of a property’s value depending on the state.

 VAT or Sales Tax

 Sales tax is called VAT in Germany, which translates to value-added tax.
-When you buy products or services in Germany they will VAT taxes included in the price.
+When you buy products or services in Germany, they will have VAT taxes included in the price.
 For most goods, it’s 19%, for some necessities like groceries or books it’s 7%.

 In addition to the state rate, local governments in 35 states imposed an additional sales or use tax ranging from 1% to 5%.
 However, various states have reduced or zero rates on certain types of goods, such as food, residential utilities, and manufacturing-related machinery.

 Which taxes will you pay as a business entity, self-employed, or freelancer in Germany vs the US?